vloddot/sveltekit-gh-pages-spa-template/README.md

 	preprocess: vitePreprocess(),

   kit: {
-    files: {
-      appTemplate: 'src/404.html' // where to start the router },

     paths: {
       // If you're using custom domains, this can be left out.
 Since GitHub Pages usually has
       // a format of `<username>.github.io/<repositoryname>`, `base` needs to be set to accomodate